There’s nothing like a good yoga flow. But before you grab your mat, hold that thought. It’s possible to do yoga in bed.

 - Hold your ankles or feet.
 Press the knees and thighs toward the bed.
 Slowly, move both knees up and down, “flapping” like a butterfly.
 Speed up if it feels OK.

 - For a deeper stretch, press your elbows against the knees.
 Finish the pose by straightening your legs.

 6. Child’s Pose

 Yoga in bed wouldn’t be complete without child’s pose or Balasana.
 It gives you a chance to slowly get up or lay down.
-You’ll also feel a nice stretch in the hamstrings, legs, back,
+You’ll also feel a nice stretch in the hamstrings, legs, back, and arms.

 - Kneel down.
 Separate your knees slightly.
 Reach your hands forward, setting your torso onto your thighs.